Linzey, Donald W. Wytheville Community College, Wytheville, Virginia.

 - Other otter species

 Any of various carnivorous mammalian members of the family Mustelidae having a long thin body, short legs, a somewhat flattened head, webbed toes, and a broad flattened tail, as well as being adapted to aquatic life.
-Otters belong to the mammalian family Mustelidae (order Carnivora), which also includes weasels, minks, ferrets, martens, sables, fishers, badgers, and wolverines.
-They are found worldwide, except for Australia, Madagascar, and the islands of the South Pacific.
+Otters (Fig. 1) belong to the mammalian family Mustelidae (order Carnivora), which also includes weasels, minks, ferrets, martens, sables, fishers, badgers, and wolverines.
+Otters are found worldwide, except for Australia, Madagascar, and the islands of the South Pacific.
 Most otters inhabit freshwater lakes and rivers.
-The sea otter (Enhydra lutris), however, inhabits the waters and shores of the northern Pacific Ocean from southern California to the Kuril Islands (which are claimed by Russia).
+However, the sea otter (Enhydra lutris) inhabits the waters and shores of the northern Pacific Ocean from southern California to the Kuril Islands (which are claimed by Russia).
 See also: Badger; Carnivora; Ferret; Fisher; Mammalia; Marten; Mink; Sable; Weasel; Wolverine

 The content above is only an excerpt.